-Waters, such as lakes, ponds, streams, tributaries, etc.) are considered "interstate waters" if they flow across state boundaries, even if they are not considered "navigable" and do not connect to a WOTUS

-&lt;sup>2 Territorial seas are defined as "the belt of the seas measured from the line of the ordinary low water along that portion of the coast which is in direct contact with the open sea and the line marking the seaward limit of inland waters, and extending seaward a distance of three miles"
+1 Waters, such as lakes, ponds, streams, tributaries, etc.) are considered "interstate waters" if they flow across state boundaries, even if they are not considered "navigable" and do not connect to a WOTUS 2 Territorial seas are defined as "the belt of the seas measured from the line of the ordinary low water along that portion of the coast which is in direct contact with the open sea and the line marking the seaward limit of inland waters, and extending seaward a distance of three miles"

 Key Terms Current EPA/Corps Regulations Proposed Rule Final Rule Preliminary Analysis Adjacent Wetlands adjacent to waters (other than waters that are themselves wetlands) identified in paragraphs (a) through (f) of this definition.
-7) All waters, including wetlands, adjacent to a traditional navigable water, interstate water, the territorial seas, impoundment or tributary; (vi) All waters adjacent to navigable and interstate waters, territorial seas and impoundments, including wetlands, ponds, lakes, oxbows, impoundments and similar waters; NEW LANGUAGE This is a significant change- current Corps regulations refer to "wetlands adjacent to" WOTUS.
-The final rule encompasses "all waters adjacent" to WOTUS The entire water is adjacent if any part of the water is bordering, continuous or neighboring.
-These terms, including significant nexus, are further defined on pages 13- 19 of this chart.
-The term "adjacent" is relevant when assessing 100-year floodplain designations, high tide lines and ordinary high water markIt may encompass those areas separated by roads, berms and other structures Regional Consideration Criteria All other waters such as interstate lakes, rivers, streams (including intermittent streams), mudflats, sandflats, wetlands, sloughs, prairie potholes, wet meadows, playa lakes, or natural ponds the use, degradation, or destruction of which would affect or could affect interstate or foreign commerce including any such waters: 3) And on a case-specific basis, other waters, including wetlands, provided that those waters alone, or in combination with other similarly situated waters, including wetlands, located in the same region, have a significant nexus to a traditional navigable water, interstate water or the territorial sea (vii) All waters, where they are determined, on a case-specific basis, to have a significant nexus to navigable waters, interstate waters and the territorial sea.
-These waters are similarly situated and shall be combined, for purposes of a significant nexus analysis, in the watershed that drains to the nearest navigable or interstate waters or territorial seas Waters identified in this paragraph shall not be combined adjacent waters NEW LANGUAGE Regional water features that have a connection to a WOTUS may be jurisdictional These water features will be aggregated together-it is difficult to exempt one water feature if others are jurisdictional More waters in a broader area will be analyzed together
+7) All waters, including wetlands, adjacent to a traditional navigable water, interstate water, the territorial seas, impoundment or tributary; (vi) All waters adjacent to navigable and interstate waters, territorial seas, impoundments and tributaries, including wetlands, ponds, lakes, oxbows, impoundments and similar waters; NEW LANGUAGE This is a significant change- current Corps regulations refer to "wetlands adjacent to" WOTUS.
+The final rule encompasses "all waters adjacent" to navigable and interstate waters, territorial seas and impoundments The entire water is adjacent if any part of the water is bordering, continuous or neighboring.
+These terms, including significant nexus, are further defined on pages 15- 22 of this chart Adjacency is not limited to waters located laterally to navigable waters, interstate waters, impoundments, territorial seas and tributaries Regional Consideration Criteria All other waters such as interstate lakes, rivers, streams (including intermittent streams), mudflats, sandflats, wetlands, sloughs, prairie potholes, wet meadows, playa lakes, or natural ponds the use, degradation, or destruction of which would affect or could affect interstate or foreign commerce including any such waters: 3) And on a case-specific basis, other waters, including wetlands, provided that those waters alone, or in combination with other similarly situated waters, including wetlands, located in the same region, have a significant nexus to a traditional navigable water, interstate water or the territorial sea (vii) All waters, where they are determined, on a case-specific basis, to have a significant nexus to navigable waters, interstate waters and the territorial seas.
+These waters are similarly situated and shall be combined, for purposes of a significant nexus analysis, in the watershed that drains to the nearest navigable or interstate waters or territorial seas Waters identified in this paragraph shall not be combined with adjacent waters NEW LANGUAGE Regional water features that have a connection to a WOTUS may be jurisdictional These water features will be aggregated together-it may be difficult to exempt one water feature if others are regulated More waters in a broader area will be analyzed together